COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

 A Change of Use application for Change of Use planning permission can be required in many different circumstances.
-In the UK, it is a legal obligation to obtain land use consent, and a Change of Use can apply if you want to change retail premises to office premises, or storage premises to retail premises.
+In the UK, it is a legal obligation to obtain land use consent, and a Change of Use can apply if you want to change, for example, retail premises to residential premises, or storage premises to retail premises.

 The important consideration when looking at a Change of Use is ensuring that your Change of Use planning application is carefully considered to ensure that it has the best prospects of success.